clertonbruno/Clip_Board_Health_Test/README.md

 ### Refactoring explanation

-- Added a new variable called newKey to avoid computing the hash function unnecessarily when the event.partitionKey is already valid.
+- Added a new variable called `newKey` to avoid computing the hash function unnecessarily when the `event.partitionKey` is already valid.
-- Changed the signature of the newPartitionKey function to pass MAX_PARTITION_KEY_LENGTH as a parameter to ensure consistency throughout the code.
+- Changed the signature of the newPartitionKey function to pass `MAX_PARTITION_KEY_LENGTH` as a parameter to ensure consistency throughout the code.
-- Added a check for the length of newKey before returning to ensure that it does not exceed the MAX_PARTITION_KEY_LENGTH.
+- Added a check for the length of `newKey` before returning to ensure that it does not exceed the `MAX_PARTITION_KEY_LENGTH`.
 - Create new single purposed functions and renamed variables to be more descriptive and consistent with the function's purpose, making the code more readable.